hetdoshi1999/NEXUS_Product-Spec/README.md

 ## Core Interface Philosophy: Calm Intelligence

-Meridian's visual and interaction design is built around a single concept: **cognitive offloading without cognitive dependency**.
+Nexus's visual and interaction design is built around a single concept: **cognitive offloading without cognitive dependency**.
 The interface should feel like a well-lit workspace, not an exciting application.

-> Design goal: When the user leaves a Meridian session, they feel **clearer**, not more stimulated.
+> Design goal: When the user leaves a Nexus session, they feel **clearer**, not more stimulated.

 ## Design Principles